 - Half a cent of each minimum wager (0.50 x 0.01 = 0.005) goes toward the jackpot.

 Only a tiny portion is deducted from qualifying bets, so how do the jackpots escalate to such heights?
 It’s simple.
-Progressive slots are aggressively marketed by casinos as games with enormous winning potential, which they, understandably, are.
+Progressive slots are aggressively marketed by casinos as games with enormous winning potential – and understandably so.

-Once the jackpot hits, the casino resets it back to the initial seed amount and the accumulation starts all over again.
-It continues until another lucky player bags the progressive prize and resets it to the seed amount again.
+Once the jackpot hits, the casino resets it to the initial seed amount, and the accumulation starts all over again.
+It continues until another lucky player bags the progressive prize and resets it to the seed amount once more.

 Standalone Progressive Slots

-In standalone progressive slots, the pools are exclusive to a particular game and grow from bets made only on that specific machine.
-The jackpot meter does not tick unless a player is sitting on the machine and placing bets.
+In standalone progressive slots, the pools are exclusive to a particular game and grow only from bets made on that specific machine.
+The jackpot meter does not tick unless a player is sitting at the machine and placing wagers.

-Since only one person can feed the jackpot at any particular time, the pools grow at a significantly slower pace.
-The top prizes here are smaller in size, usually no more than $10,000 to $20,000 or so.
-It all depends on when was the last time the pot dropped.
+Because only one person can feed the jackpot at a time, the pools grow at a significantly slower pace.
+The top prizes are smaller, usually no more than $10,000 to $20,000 or so.
+It all depends on when the pot last dropped.

 Linked Progressive Slots

-Linked progressive slots are more common than standalone ones and also more popular.
-These are also known as proprietary or in-house slots.
+Linked progressive slots are more common and more popular than standalone ones.
+They are also known as proprietary or in-house slots.
 Several machines in the casino are linked and feed into the same jackpot pool.

 The linked machines can offer the same game or different games.
-They can be connected in one casino only or across several establishments run by the same gambling company.
-With more players contributing to the pools, the prizes grow at faster rates.
+They can be connected within a single casino or across several establishments run by the same gambling company.
+With more players contributing to the pools, the prizes grow faster.

 Wide-Area Progressive Slots